for versions of Feyn 1.2.+

 Let's talk more about

-QGraph is a list of models and a model looks a little bit like a standard neural network.
+QGraph is an unbounded list of models.
+A model looks a little bit like a standard neural network.
 It is similar because:

 - models take inputs from features and output a prediction;